CASE #44 – BAILEY V. ILES (CA5)

 The district court granted the officers qualified immunity, however, and found that Bailey’s obvious joke on Facebook was not protected speech.
 In reaching its conclusion, the district court relied on outmoded World War I era Supreme Court precedents that permitted the government to jail speakers based on the remote possibility that their speech might lead to unlawful action.

-If allowed to stand, the reasoning of the district court would place millions of present and future speakers in jeopardy of criminal sanctions.
+If allowed to stand, the district court’s reasoning would place millions of present and future speakers in jeopardy of criminal sanctions.
 The Fifth Circuit needs to quarantine this decision before it further infects First Amendment jurisprudence.

 Stay Informed